 Step 1: Overview

-Tinkercad is a cloud based Computer Aided Design (CAD) program that allows you to create and store 3D designs all within a standard web browser like Google Chrome or Mozilla Firefox.
+Tinkercad is a cloud based Computer Aided Design (CAD) program that allows you to create and store 3D designs all within a standard web browser like Google Chrome.

 In this project, you will first use a Tinkercad Shape Generator to create a simple shape that already exists, a cube.
 Then you will learn how to extend that knowledge to create a configurable house whose size can be changed by controlling sliders, like those shown below, in Tinkercad.